 - Missbrauch-Opfer.info: Comprehensive list of organizations offering aid after a sexual and/or violence-related crime.
 Select your “Bundesland” and then your nearest city.

-We assume no responsibility or liability for the professional ability or reputation of or the quality of service provided by the aforementioned persons or organizations.
-This information is provided merely as a convenience to American citizens in Germany and in no way constitutes an official recommendation by the U.S. Government or its representatives.
+Disclaimer: We assume no responsibility or liability for the professional ability or reputation of or the quality of service provided by the aforementioned persons or organizations.
+This information is provided merely as a convenience to U.S. citizens in Germany and in no way constitutes an official recommendation by the U.S. government or its representatives.